 As obvious as it sounds, emergency plans should include procedures for determining whether an emergency has occurred, and when to activate the plan in response to an emergency.
-This should include identifying an appropriately trained person who will take the decision, in consultation with others, on when an emergency has occurred.
+This should include identifying an appropriately trained

 The maintenance of plans involves more than just their preparation.
 Once a plan has been prepared, it must be maintained systematically to ensure it remains up-to-date and fit for purpose at any time if an emergency occurs.